Microphone Utility Estimation in Acoustic Sensor Networks using Single-Channel Signal Features: Model-based Utility Estimation using Spectral Graph Partitioning

-capturing the structuredness of signals, was originally used in \cite{gunther_online_2021} instead and is used in the following as well.
-Note that, for the experiments conducted in \Cref{sec:experiments}, the signal blocks used to estimate entropy in \Cref{eq:differential-entropy} are chosen longer than those for the feature extraction.
-The entire microphone utility estimation procedure using Spectral Graph Partitioning is concisely summarized as pseudocode in \Cref{alg:online-estimation}.
+with $\histBinEdge_{\idxHistBin}$ denoting the histogram bin edges.
+Note that, for the experiments conducted in \cref{sec:experiments}, the signal blocks used to estimate entropy in \cref{eq:differential-entropy} are chosen longer than those for the feature extraction.
+The entire microphone utility estimation procedure using Spectral Graph Partitioning is concisely summarized as pseudocode in \cref{alg:online-estimation}.